 counterpart is subject to credit enhancement requirements; and/or

-counterpart is not creditworthy to transact without CRM’s direct involvement and evaluation.
+counterpart is not creditworthy to transact without CRM’s or PEC’s direct involvement and evaluation.

-Receivables, remittance history or current events with major impact on counterparty.

-Upon receiving a request to approve a standard transaction, CRM should evaluate the incremental credit exposure of the proposed deal with the counterparts’ credit exposure to determine if the risk will be within the established global credit limits.
-If the aggregated Company exposure is within credit limits, the transaction may be approved accordingly.
-There will be no netting arrangements between the L.L.C. counterparts and those counterparty obligations of the L.L.C. parental organizations or their subsidiaries.
+Upon receiving a request to approve a standard transaction, CRM and PEC should evaluate the incremental credit exposure of the proposed deal with the counterparts’ credit exposure to determine if the risk will be within the established global credit limits.
+If the aggregated MEH exposure is within credit limits, the transaction may be approved accordingly.
+There will be no netting arrangements between MEH counterparts and those counterparty obligations of the MEH parental organizations or their subsidiaries.
 Consequently, netting outside of Company transactions will not be considered when determining credit risk involved with a proposed transaction.
-When a transaction requires credit enhancement, commercial personnel or CRM should disclose the requirements to the counterpart prior to executing the transaction.
+When a transaction requires credit enhancement, commercial personnel, CRM or PEC should disclose the requirements to the counterpart prior to executing the transaction.

-Exceptions to the aforementioned policy will be reported (MEHCRC).The Board of Managers .
+Exceptions to the aforementioned policy will be reported to the V.P. of CRM and PEC.

 Approval Process for Non-Standard, Originated Transactions

 In certain circumstances, the Company may enter into non-standard, originated transactions.
-These types of deals will be individually reviewed and will require sign off by CRM.
+These types of deals will be individually reviewed and will require notification to CRM and PEC.
 Criteria for identifying these types of deals includes:

 drafted or non-standard documentation,

-customized valuation (i.e. not valued by core systems),
+customized valuation ,

-outside credit and market risk limits,
+outside credit and market risk limits, and